miketabb33/michaels-articles/articles/oauth.md

 Client Credential Grand provides a way for the client to get an access token without any user interaction.
 The approach shines in machine to machine communication.
 Exchanging the client credentials for an access token simplifies the APIs, so they only need to worry about validating access tokens.

 ### Steps
 1. Register the application at the OAuth server.
-If asked for an option - go with machine to machine or service account.
+If asked for an option, go with machine to machine or service account.
 This will provide the client secret.

 2. Send a post request to the auth server with a grant type of client credentials.
 The exact details of what should be in post request may vary, depending on the OAuth Server.